MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Even if the information on the certificate is valid, there must be some way to verify that the server presenting the certificate is actually the one represented by the certificate.
 This is where the Windows PKI comes in.
 Each certificate is linked to a public key.
 The server named on the certificate holds a corresponding private key that only it knows.
 A connecting client or server uses the public key to encrypt a random piece of information and sends it to the server.
 If the server decrypts the information and returns it as plain text, the connecting entity can be sure that the server holds the private key to the certificate and therefore is the server named on the certificate.

 #### <a name="crl-distribution-points"></a>Puntos de distribución CRL
 SfBO requiere que todos los certificados de servidor contengan uno o varios puntos de distribución de la lista de revocación de certificados (CRL).
-Los puntos de distribución CRL (CDP) son ubicaciones desde las que se pueden descargar CRL para comprobar si un certificado no ha sido revocado después de su emisión y todavía se encuentra dentro del período de validez.
+Los puntos de distribución CRL son ubicaciones de las que se pueden descargar las CRL para comprobar que el certificado no ha sido revocado desde el momento en que se emitió y cuando el certificado está aún dentro del período de validez.
 Un punto de distribución CRL se anota en las propiedades del certificado como una dirección URL y es un HTTP seguro.
-El servicio SfBO comprueba CRL con cada autenticación de certificado.
+El servicio SfBO comprueba la CRL con todos los certificados de autenticación.

 #### <a name="enhanced-key-usage"></a>Uso mejorado de clave
 All components of the SfBO service require all server certificates to support Enhanced Key Usage (EKU) for the purpose of server authentication.
 Configuring the EKU field for server authentication means that the certificate is valid for the purpose of authenticating servers.
 This EKU is essential for MTLS.